 University of Richmond,

-ORIGINALLY DESIGNED by Ralph Adams Cram, the 60,000 square foot, 100-year old North Court was built as a classroom and residential facility for Westhampton Women’s College (now the University of Richmond).
+ORIGINALLY DESIGNED by Ralph Adams Cram, the 66,427 square foot, 100-year old North Court was built as a residential community for Westhampton Women’s College (now the University of Richmond).
 Still a popular housing option for students, the University of Richmond recently commissioned Glavé & Holmes Architecture to fully renovate the residence hall.
-Traditional hall style rooms and common baths will be replaced by semi-suite configurations, with expanded amenities for social gathering, study groups, and formal meetings.
+Traditional hall style rooms and common baths were replaced by semi-suite configurations, with expanded amenities for social gathering, study groups, and formal meetings.
 The original dining hall and large meeting spaces have been transformed to house the music department, with a recital hall, choir room and world music practice room attuned to meet the growing demands of the music department.

-It is intended that the interior spaces be warm, inviting and enduring in nature, as was the original intent of Cram’s multi-functional building.
+The interior spaces are warm, inviting and enduring in nature, as was the original intent of Cram’s multi-functional building.
 The renovation includes new building systems and modifications for code and accessibility compliance.
 The project also includes a comprehensive remediation of the building envelope to resolve water infiltration issues and increase energy efficiency.
-Glavé & Holmes Architecture utilized point cloud technology to capture existing conditions of the building and collaborated with the construction manager to develop a BIM model that aids in the design of the project.
+Glavé & Holmes Architecture utilized point cloud technology to capture existing conditions of the building and collaborated with the construction manager to develop a BIM model that aided in the design of the project.
 North Court is targeting LEED Silver certification.